bittricky/rpgs/README.md

 - **Indie RPGs**

 Whether you’re new to the genre or delving into its hidden gems, this list lets you explore immersive gaming **experiences that rival traditional cinematic storytelling**, complete with key details at a glance.
-Just as modern cinema reinvented traditional forms of literature, gaming is completely redefining the art of cinema and the way stories can be told.
+Just as modern cinema reinvented traditional forms of literature,**gaming is completely redefining the art of cinema and the way stories can be told**.

 ### Columns